Textualize/textual/docs/styles/links/index.md

 ## Example

-In the example below, the first `Static` illustrates default link styling.
+In the example below, the first label illustrates default link styling.
-The second `Static` uses CSS to customize the link color, background, and style.
+The second label uses CSS to customize the link color, background, and style.

 === "Output"